eway-crm/triggers/README.md

 	</Parameters>
 </StoredProcedure>
 ```
-Input parameter in Stored Procedure will now be supplied with static value "Admin".
+Input parameter in Stored Procedure will now be supplied with static value `Director`.

 Click [here](TriggerDefinition/AfterSave/README.md) for example.